glentner/SLiPy/README.md

 	`wavelength` vector (accessed with .data and .wave respectively).
     (+, -, *, /, +=, -=, *=, /=) are overloaded.
 The LHS spectrum is the
     reference and the RHS spectrum is resampled onto the wavelength space of the LHS spectrum before applying operations pixel-wise.
+Scalar operations applied to all pixels.
 	"""
 	def __init__(self, argument, **kwargs ):
 		"""